piecuch-group/ccpy/README.md

   - ec-CC-II_{3}
   - ec-CC_II_{3,4}

-All implementations are based on the spin-integrated spinorbital formulation and are compatible with RHF/ROHF and UHF references.
+All implementations are based on the spin-integrated spinorbital formulation and are compatible with RHF and ROHF references.

 # Installation
 Installation should be simple.
 Simply clone this git repository and run `make install` followed by `make all` inside of it.
 You will